airbytehq/airbyte/docs/integrations/sources/s3-migrations.md

 * You can now configure multiple streams by clicking on `Add` under `Streams`.
 * `Output Stream Name` has been renamed to `Name` when configuring a specific stream.
 * `Pattern of files to replicate` field has been renamed `Globs` under the stream configuration.

+## Upgrading to 4.0.4
+Note: This change is only breaking if you created S3 sources using the API and did not provide `streams.*.format`.

+Following 4.0.0 config change, we are removing `streams.*.file_type` field which was redundant with `streams.*.format`.
+This is a breaking change as `format` now needs to be required.
+Given that the UI would always populate `format`, only users creating actors using the API and not providing `format` are be affected.
+In order to fix that, simply set `streams.*.format` to `{"filetype": <file_type>}`.